manuel-serrano/icfp2024-sudoku/README.md

   program that implements a sudoku solver.
 It takes as input an array of `strategies` and its returns a HipHop fragment that is to be installed in a HipHop machine for reactions.
+  - The three Sudoku strategies described in the ICFP paper.
     - `SudokuNakedSingle`: `HipHopFragment`
     - `SudokuHiddenSingle`: `HipHopFragment`
     - `SudokuNakedPair`: `HipHopFragment`
-  These are the three Sudoku strategies described in the ICFP paper.
-  - `solve`: `HipHopFragment[] x board -> void`
-  Create a HipHop machine and apply it to the board.
+  - `solve`: `HipHopFragment[] x board -> void` Creates a HipHop machine and applies it to the board.
   - `step`: `HipHopFragment[] x board -> void`
-  As `solve`, but execute only one resolution step.
+  Like `solve`, but executes only one step.

 The file `board9x9.mjs` exports some Sudoku problems.
 Each